ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Altibase SSL TLS User's Guide.md

 ##### Step 1: Verify the OpenSSL Library

-ODBC and CLI read the OpenSSL library and calls the necessary functions while connecting to the server.
+ODBC and CLI read the OpenSSL library and call the necessary functions while connecting to the server using SSL communication.
 Therefore, you should verify that the OpenSSL library has been installed properly, before writing a client application.
 Where the library is installed can differ among operating systems.

 -   Verify the library installation